ray-project/ray/doc/source/cluster/key-concepts.rst

 * Directly running a :ref:`Ray driver <ray-driver>` Ray driver on any head or worker node.
 * Using the Ray Client to connect remotely to the cluster within a :ref:`Ray driver <ray-driver>` script.

-For details about all of these workflows, refer to the :ref:`Ray Jobs guide <jobs-overview>`.
+For details on these workflows, refer to the :ref:`Ray Jobs guide <jobs-overview>`.